ZePedroResende/MMB/README.md

 # MMB
-Small haskell program that lets you tweet a string from stdin
+Small twitter client for cli writen in haskell